Air T (NASDAQ:AIRT) Now Covered by StockNews.com

 Institutional Investors Weigh In On Air T

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Vanguard Group Inc. raised its position in shares of Air T by 4.5% in the third quarter.
-Vanguard Group Inc. now owns 53,347 shares of the transportation company’s stock worth $913,000 after buying an additional 2,300 shares in the last quarter.
-Morgan Stanley raised its position in shares of Air T by 2.2% in the fourth quarter.
-Morgan Stanley now owns 22,750 shares of the transportation company’s stock worth $562,000 after buying an additional 500 shares in the last quarter.
-Dimensional Fund Advisors LP raised its position in Air T by 4.5% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 17,569 shares of the transportation company’s stock valued at $441,000 after purchasing an additional 752 shares in the last quarter.
-Finally, DCF Advisers LLC raised its position in Air T by 20.0% during the first quarter.
-DCF Advisers LLC now owns 12,000 shares of the transportation company’s stock valued at $273,000 after purchasing an additional 1,996 shares in the last quarter.
-Hedge funds and other institutional investors own 26.38% of the company’s stock.
+Several hedge funds have recently made changes to their positions in the business.
+Morgan Stanley boosted its holdings in shares of Air T by 2.2% during the fourth quarter.
+Morgan Stanley now owns 22,750 shares of the transportation company’s stock worth $562,000 after purchasing an additional 500 shares during the last quarter.
+Dimensional Fund Advisors LP boosted its holdings in Air T by 4.5% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 17,569 shares of the transportation company’s stock valued at $441,000 after acquiring an additional 752 shares during the last quarter.
+Vanguard Group Inc. boosted its holdings in Air T by 4.5% in the third quarter.
+Vanguard Group Inc. now owns 53,347 shares of the transportation company’s stock valued at $913,000 after acquiring an additional 2,300 shares during the last quarter.
+Finally, DCF Advisers LLC boosted its holdings in Air T by 20.0% in the first quarter.
+DCF Advisers LLC now owns 12,000 shares of the transportation company’s stock valued at $273,000 after acquiring an additional 1,996 shares during the last quarter.
+Institutional investors and hedge funds own 26.38% of the company’s stock.

 Air T, Inc is a holding company, which engages in the provision of overnight air freight service to the express delivery industry, manufactures and sells aircraft deicers and other industrial equipment, and provides ground support equipment and facilities maintenance to airlines.
 It operates through the following segments: Overnight Air Cargo, Ground Equipment Sales, Ground Support Services, Printing Equipment & Maintenance, Commercial Aircrafts Engines & Parts, Printing Equipment & Maintenance and Corporate & Other.